TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

    > ...\EA Games\Command & Conquer Generals Zero Hour\340_ControlBarProZH.big

-3. [OPTIONAL] If IPv4 address and/or E-Mail address need to be hidden in game for streaming purposes, then rename
+3. [OPTIONAL] If IPv4 address and/or E-Mail address need to be hidden in game for streaming purposes, then run 340_ControlBarPro_Toggle_HideIP_HideMail.bat once.
-   > 340_ControlBarProHideIpZH.big.bak To 340_ControlBarProHideIpZH.big
-   > 340_ControlBarProHideMailZH.big.bak To 340_ControlBarProHideMailZH.big

-4. Start the game (run generals.exe)
+4. Start the game (Run generals.exe)

 -----------------------------------------------------------------------------------------------